lauren1314/CipherLock-Password-Manager/README.md

 pip install tk

-Please make sure they're at the newest version by typing in pip v
+Please make sure they're at the newest version by typing in: pip v